Channel Shortening by Large Multiantenna Precoding in OFDM: Abstract

 \section{Abstract}

-A channel delay spread larger than the cyclic prefix (CP) creates self-interference (ISI/ICI) in orthogonal frequency-division multiplexing (OFDM).
-Recent interests in low-latency application has motivated usage of shorter OFDM symbols.
-In turn, one can either downscale the CP at the cost of interference, or maintain the CP but with increased overhead.
-To simultaneously maintain low overhead and interference, this paper studies channel shortening methods exploiting the properties of large multi-antenna precoding in OFDM.
-It is shown that ISI/ICI can be asymptotically canceled out by subcarrier-level precoding with infinite number of antennas.
-This is achieved by introducing time-delay selectivity inside conventional frequency-selective precoders in order to remove undesired delayed signals, thus coined as time-frequency (TF) precoding.
-This opens up an optimization trade-off in precoders design between interference mitigation and multi-path combining gain, which may provide subsequent gains in the high SNR-regime.
-TF-precoding is also compared to multi-antenna time-reversal (TR) filtering that corresponds to a change of air-interface but whose asymptotic rate is optimal.
-In addition to have a more traditional implementation structure, finite-size analysis shows that TF-precoding converges faster to its asymptotic rate than TR-filtering, so that TF-precoding can outperform TR-filtering in the high-SNR regime with not-so-many antennas.
+A channel delay spread larger than the cyclic prefix (CP) creates inter-carrier/symbol interference (ISI/ICI) in orthogonal frequency-division multiplexing (OFDM).
+Recent interests in low-latency applications have motivated the usage of shorter OFDM symbols where one can either downscale the CP at the cost of interference, or maintain it but with larger overhead.
+Alternatively, this paper studies channel shortening methods exploiting the properties of large multi-antenna precoding in order to steer the transmitted signal energy toward channel paths inside an insufficient CP.
+It is shown that ISI/ICI can asymptotically be canceled by conventional subcarrier-based precoding with an infinite number of antennas.
+This is achieved by introducing time-delay selectivity inside frequency-selective precoders in order to remove undesired delayed signals, providing a trade-off between interference mitigation and multi-path combining gains, and leading to subsequent gains in high SNR.
+This frequency-domain precoding method, coined time-frequency (TF) precoding, is compared to time-reversal (TR) filtering whose asymptotic rate is optimal but introduces post-modulation processing with channel-dependent signal distortion.
+In addition to maintain the legacy precoded multi-antenna OFDM structure, finite-size analysis shows that TF-precoding converges faster to its asymptotic rate than TR-filtering, so that TF-precoding can outperform TR-filtering in the high-SNR regime with not-so-many antennas.